16 Things to Buy From a Pawn Shop

 16. Stereo Systems and Music

-One other popular purchase people get at pawn shops is music-related items.
-You can get stereo systems, boom boxes, CDs and more.
+Another popular purchase people get at pawn shops is music-related items.
+You can get stereo systems, boom boxes, CDs, and more.

-It’s not uncommon to find CDs by your favorite artists for $1 or $2 at a pawn shop.
-However, as with DVDs, be sure to check the CD to make sure it’s void of any major scratches.
+It’s common to find CDs by your favorite artists for $1 or $2 at a pawn shop.
+However, as with DVDs, check the CD to ensure it’s void of any major scratches.

 Many shops will offer seven-day warranties and similar programs on electronics they sell.
-Oh, and you might be able to find vinyl record albums at your local pawn shop too.
+Oh, and you might also find vinyl record albums at your local pawn shop.
 You can’t beat the musical sound of a classic vinyl album.

 Some Items to Avoid Buying at Pawn Shops